paulstothard/helpful_commands/README.md

 ### Count reads in compressed fastq files

 In this example the number of reads in several `.fastq.gz` files is determined by submitting jobs to Slurm using `sbatch`.
-The advantage of this approach is that counts for each file are generated in parallel, which is much faster than running the count for each file sequentially.
+The advantage of this approach is that the counts for each file are generated in parallel, so that results can be obtained more quickly.

 The naming scheme of the `.fastq.gz` files is as follows (the sample name is in the file name, for example `ctrl1`):